-As immigration law continues to evolve in the United States, our attorneys provide high-quality, up-to-date insights on navigating the process and its complexities.
+As immigration law continues to evolve in the United States, our staff provides high-quality, up-to-date insights on navigating the process and its complexities.
 Laws and regulations determine the status of anyone who wishes to visit, live, or work in the United States, and they outline what rights and responsibilities those people will have.
-At Worldwide Legal Services, we use over three decades of immigration law experience to help individuals and businesses enter and remain in the United States legally.
+At Worldwide Legal Services, we use over three decades of immigration experience to help individuals and businesses enter and remain in the United States legally.
 We also work with anyone who entered the country without documentation, overstayed their visa, or violated existing immigration laws.
 Our extensive services include:

 For individuals who wish to remain a permanent resident of the United States, we help them secure a green card to do so.
 We also walk our clients through the various methods of obtaining their lawful, permanent residency and decide which one is most appropriate for their situation.

 Our clients can also become legal residents by seeking a family-based visa.
 For individuals who have relatives living in the United States as citizens, Worldwide Legal Services shows you the various methods of achieving a visa and helps you through the sponsorship process.